-WriQ is a Google Chrome extension that helps teachers instantly assess student writing and provide valuable feedback, all done seamlessly through Google Docs.
+WriQ is a Google Chrome extension and a Microsoft Word Add-In that helps teachers instantly assess student writing and provide valuable feedback, all done seamlessly through Google Docs.
 WriQ is also a writing achievement tool used to assess and motivate student writing while providing automated meaningful feedback and delivering a standardized benchmark for grading.

 Adding the WriQ Extension

 To begin using the WriQ extension, you’ll have to first add it to your Google Chrome browser through the Chrome Web Store.
 Open a Google Doc and a WriQ Welcome window will popup.

 If you are a teacher, you will need to identify yourself as shown below:

 Once you do that, it will open up the WriQ tab on the right side of the document.